Clifford Martin Will: Honors and awards

-He was elected a Fellow of the American Physical Society in 1989 and elected to the National Academy of Sciences in 2007.
+He was elected a Fellow of the American Physical Society in 1989 and elected to the American Academy of Arts and Sciences in 2002.
+He was elected to the National Academy of Sciences in 2007.

 In 2019, Will received the Albert Einstein Medal, awarded each year since 1979 by the Albert Einstein Society in Bern, Switzerland, for his "important contributions to General Relativity, in particular including the Post-Newtonian expansions of approximate solutions of the Einstein field equations and their confrontation with experiments."
+In 2021 he shared the American Physical Society Einstein Prize with Saul Teukolsky, for "outstanding contributions to observational tests of general relativity with theories of gravitational waves, astrophysical black holes and neutron stars."

 Bibliographic information

-According to the NASA ADS database, the h-index of Professor Will is 57.
+According to the NASA ADS database, the h-index of Professor Will is 64.